chhuang-one/sqxclib/doc/SqIntArray.md

 	sq_int_array_insert(array, index, ints, sizeof(ints) / sizeof(int));
 ```

 If you use C++ language, you can use Sq::Array<int> directly.
-Sq::IntArray is still defined, which is aliases for the Sq::Array<int>.
+Sq::IntArray is defined as alias of Sq::Array<int>.